-There will be a quiz based on your homework every Monday (Tuesday if Monday is a holiday).
+There will be a quiz based on your homework every week.
 You may use your homework on the quiz.
 You may not use anyone else's homework or a photographed copy of anyone else's homework.
 You may not use your book.
 After the quiz, homework will be collected.
-Your score will be a combination of the homework and the quiz.
 No late quizzes will be given, I will drop your lowest quiz score.
 Late homework for a section will be accepted up until the test over that section has been given.
-It will be marked down 20%.
+It will be marked down 30%.